Njabuloo/entelect-practice-university-challenge-2022/README.md

 ## Conclusion

-The solution works from the small and medium maps.
+The solution works for the small and medium maps.

-It does not work for the large map, this might be caused by using different fonts when training the easyocr detection model abd also the noise in the image.
+It does not work for the large map, this might be caused by using different fonts when training the easyocr detection model and also the noise in the image.